IC3P3/nvim-config/README.md

 Kickstart.nvim targets *only* the latest ['stable'](https://github.com/neovim/neovim/releases/tag/stable) and latest ['nightly'](https://github.com/neovim/neovim/releases/tag/nightly) of Neovim.
+However I only use my configuration on the latest stable version.
-If you are experiencing issues, please make sure you have the latest versions.
+If you are experiencing issues, please make sure you have the latest stable version.

 ### Install External Dependencies